shotgunsoftware/developer.shotgunsoftware.com/docs/zh_CN/quick-answers/developing/sgtk-script-authentication.md

 # Create a user programmatically using the script's key.
 user = authenticator.create_script_user(
     api_script="Toolkit",
-    api_key="4e48f....<use the key from your Shotgun site>" )
+    api_key="4e48f....<use the key from your ShotGrid site>" )

 # print "User is '%s'" % user

-# Tells Toolkit which user to use for connecting to Shotgun.
+# Tells Toolkit which user to use for connecting to ShotGrid.
 sgtk.set_authenticated_user(user)
 ```